+- In particular, he/she shall protect the systems against the following risks:

+- a) unauthorised or accidental destruction;

+- b) accidental loss;

+- c) technical faults;

-- d) forgery, theft or unlawful use; and - e) unauthorised alteration, copying, access or other unauthorised processing. - (2) The technical and organisational measures must be adequate.
-In particular, they must take account of the following criteria:a) the purpose of the data processing;
+- d) forgery, theft or unlawful use; and

+- e) unauthorised alteration, copying, access or other unauthorised processing.

+- (2) The technical and organisational measures must be adequate.
+In particular, they must take account of the following criteria:

+- a) the purpose of the data processing;

-- b) the nature and extent of the data processing; - c) an assessment of the possible risks to the data subjects; and - d) the technological state of the art. - (3) These measures must be reviewed periodically.
+- b) the nature and extent of the data processing;

+- an assessment of the possible risks to the data subjects;

+and

+- d) the technological state of the art.

+- (3) These measures must be reviewed periodically.

-Finally, article 9 of the ODPA states:
+Finally, article 9 ODPA states:

-- (1) The controller of the data file shall, in particular for automated processing of personal data, take the technical and organisational measures that are suitable for achieving the following goals, in particular: - a) entrance control: unauthorised persons must be denied access to facilities in which personal data are being processed; - b) personal data carrier control: unauthorised persons must be prevented from reading, copying, altering or removing data carriers; - c) transport control: on the disclosure of personal data as well as during the transport of data carriers, the unauthorised reading, copying, alteration or deletion of data must be prevented; - d) disclosure control: data recipients to whom personal data are disclosed by means of devices for data transmission must be identifiable; - e) storage control: unauthorised storage in the memory as well as the unauthorised knowledge, alteration or deletion of stored personal data must be prevented; - f) usage control: the use by unauthorised persons of automated data processing systems by means of devices for data transmission must be prevented; - g) access control: the access by authorised persons must be limited to the personal data that they required to fulfil their task; and - h) input control: in automated systems, it must be possible to carry out a retrospective examination of what personal data was entered at what time and by which person. - (2) The data files must be structured in a way that data subjects are able to assert their right of access and their right to have data corrected. - 13.2 Is there a legal requirement to report data breaches to the relevant data protection authority(ies)?
+- (1) The Controller of the Data File shall, in particular for automated processing of personal data, take the technical and organisational measures that are suitable for achieving the following goals, in particular: - a) entrance control: unauthorised persons must be denied access to facilities in which personal data are being processed; - b) personal data carrier control: unauthorised persons must be prevented from reading, copying, altering or removing data carriers: - c) transport control: on the disclosure of personal data as well as during the transport of data carriers, the unauthorised reading, copying, alteration or deletion of data must be prevented; - d) disclosure control: data recipients to whom personal data are disclosed by means of devices for data transmission must be identifiable; - e) storage control: unauthorised storage in the memory as well as the unauthorised knowledge, alteration or deletion of stored personal data must be prevented; - f) usage control: the use by unauthorised persons of automated data processing systems by means of devices for data transmission must be prevented; - g) access control: the access by authorised persons must be limited to the personal data that they require to fulfil their task; and - h) input control: in automated systems, it must be possible to carry out a retrospective examination of what personal data was entered at what time and by which person.

+- (2) The data files must be structured in a way that data subjects are able to assert their right of access and their right to have data corrected. - 15.2 Is there a legal requirement to report data breaches to the relevant data protection authority(ies)?
 If so, describe what details must be reported, to whom, and within what timeframe.
 If no legal requirement exists, describe under what circumstances the relevant data protection authority(ies) expects voluntary breach reporting.

 No, there is no statutory duty to do so.
-However, based on the general principles of the DPA, e.g. the transparency principle, it is advisable to notify the data subjects about such a breach.
+However, based on the general principles of the DPA, e.g., the transparency principle, it is advisable to notify the data subjects about such a breach.

-13.3 Is there a legal requirement to report data breaches to individuals?
+15.3 Is there a legal requirement to report data breaches to affected data subjects?
 If so, describe what details must be reported, to whom, and within what timeframe.
 If no legal requirement exists, describe under what circumstances the relevant data protection authority(ies) expects voluntary breach reporting.

-See the answer to question 13.2 above.
+See the answer to question 15.2 above.

-13.4 What are the maximum penalties for security breaches?
+15.4 What are the maximum penalties for data security breaches?